cceh/ntg/docs/_sources/intro.rst.txt

 =================

 The `cbgm.py` script recalculates the CBGM.
 Whenever a local stemma changes, the CBGM coefficients have to be recalculated.
-This process is started once every night because it takes a few minutes to complete.
+This process must be run immediately after the `prepare.py` script.

+To take the project from one phase to the next, make a copy of the database and run this process on the new database.

 .. uml::
    :align: center